 The only thing worse than having painful, dry, cracked lips is watching your kid suffer from their own.
 That’s why it’s helpful to have some lip balms that are kid-safe on hand so you can get the healing process started as soon as possible.
 In fact, you may want to just stock up on these like you do baby wipes so that there’s always a pack nearby.
 And, let’s be honest, you know this is the type of thing you’ll lose track of all the time.

 While your child can end up with chapped lips any time of the year, winter is particularly rough on them.
-“One of the most common causes of chapped lips is dry, cold weather which can transform into an irritant dermatitis called lip-licking dermatitis,” dermatologist Aída Lugo-Somolinos tells Romper in an email, “This is caused by irritation with saliva as the kids moisten their lips constantly with their tongues.”
+“One of the most common causes of chapped lips is dry, cold weather which can transform into an irritant dermatitis called lip-licking dermatitis,” says dermatologist Dr. Aída Lugo-Somolinos.
+“This is caused by irritation with saliva as the kids moisten their lips constantly with their tongues.”
 This may seem like a common event with your child, but if it goes on for too long without treatment, it can lead to much bigger problems.
-“If severe, it may require evaluation by a dermatologist and treatment with topical steroids,” Dr. Lugo-Somolinos warns.
+“If severe, it may require evaluation by a dermatologist and treatment with topical steroids,” Lugo-Somolinos warns.

 Aída Lugo-Somolinos, MD, Professor of Dermatology at the University Of North Carolina in Chapel Hill